Key Takeaway (Start Here) #

 Trailing drawdowns are designed to support disciplined risk management, helping you maintain your account balance while progressing through the evaluation and payout stages.

-- Each account starts with a predefined trailing drawdown limit, based on the account size and whether you’ve purchased Drawdown Protection (an optional add-on).
+- Each account starts with a predefined trailing drawdown limit, based on the account size.

 - Important: The trailing drawdown will only trail up to a maximum of your starting balance + $100.
-Once this level is reached, it will no longer trail further, even if your balance continues to rise.
+Once this level is reached, it will not trail any further, even if your balance continues to rise.

 - Example 1: If your drawdown is $2,500 on a 50K account, and you reach a peak balance of $52,000 (even if unrealized), your trailing threshold will automatically move up to $49,500.